Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Come sit with
 Aunt Truth.

-Pause.
+…

 Let’s make this make sense.

-Pause.
+…

 Cybersecurity
-is just protecting your digital life the same way you protect your real one.
+is protecting your digital life the same way you protect your real one.